nkhakwan/reduxBasedWednesdayProject/README.md

 3. Than execute "npm run start".
 There on display would guide you thru interface.

 ## Precaution
 #### To fill up the form of adding Kegs, it requires a URL for the picture of the Drinking Product.
 For Teacher's ready reference I am placing four picture addresses of various cities in Turkey to fill the form.
-You'll not see the product of a drink but each drink you add would be represented by a city of Turkey
+You'll not see the picture of a drink with each product but each drink you add with the underneath URL's would be represented by a city of Turkey

 https://www.ebrdgreencities.com/assets/Uploads/180881cd07/IZMIR.png
 https://www.ephesus.us/upload/1553941149_IMG_7440.jpg